OpenEvalProject/evals/manuscripts/elife-75741/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/75741/elife-75741-fig7-v2.jpg)

-**Figure 7.:** rif1 loss of function affects DNA replication timing in retinal stem/early progenitor cells.(A) One-cell stage embryos were microinjected with either the control-MO (Control), yap-MO or rif1-MO and analysed for EdU-labelling (1 hr-pulse) at stage 41.
+**Figure 7.:** (A) One-cell stage embryos were microinjected with either the control-MO (Control), yap-MO or rif1-MO and analysed for EdU-labelling (1 hr-pulse) at stage 41.
 Quantifications of EdU+ cell number in the retinal stem cells (RSC) and early progenitors (P1) regions (see diagram shown in Figure 6A).
 The number of analysed retinas is indicated for each condition.
 Data are shown as individual value plots with error bars (mean ± SEM in red; Mann-Whitney test; p-values indicated; ns, non-significant).
 (B) Schematic representation of the replication foci observed during S-phase progression as inferred from EdU labelling.
 Orange stars indicate typical early S replication patterns (homogeneous staining) while red stars indicate mid/late S replication ones (punctuated staining).
 (C) Retinal sections from stage 41 Xenopus tadpoles treated as described in (A).
 The region enlarged on the right panels is delineated with red dashed lined boxes.
 The outlines of the CMZ are highlighted by dotted white lines in the enlargements.
 Nuclei are counterstained with Hoechst.
 Scale bar = 50 μm.
 (D) Quantifications of the ratio of (mid + late)/early-like foci patterns in the retinal stem cells (RSC) and early progenitors (P1) regions.
 The number of analysed retinas is indicated for each condition.
-Data are shown as individual value plots with error bars (mean ± SEM in red; Mann-Whitney test; p-values indicated; ns, non-significant).Figure 7—source data 1.Figure 7.
+Data are shown as individual value plots with error bars (mean ± SEM in red; Mann-Whitney test; p-values indicated; ns, non-significant).

 ## Discussion